solana-labs/solana/docs/src/developing/programming-model/runtime.md

 units required to process the transaction will reduce overall transaction cost, which may include a prioritization-fee charged for every compute unit.

-Transaction prioritization is determined by the transactions prioritization fee which itself is the product of the transaction's compute unit budget and its compute unit price (measured in micro-lamports).
-The compute unit budget and compute unit fee can be set by adding instructions created by the `ComputeBudgetInstruction::request_compute_units` and `ComputeBudgetInstruction::set_compute_unit_price` function, respectively.

 ## New Features

 As Solana evolves, new features or patches may be introduced that changes the